 We started operation in 2016.
-Our total net revenues increased by 72.6% from RMB3.03 billion in 2019 to RMB5.23 billion in 2020 and by 11.6% from RMB5.23 billion in 2020 to RMB5.84 billion (US\$916.4 million) in 2021.
+Our total net revenues increased by 11.6% from RMB5.23 billion in 2020 to RMB5.84 billion in 2021 and decreased by 36.5% from RMB5.84 billion in 2021 to RMB3.71 billion (US\$537.3 million) in 2022.
 As a company with a relatively limited operating history, our historical growth may not be indicative of our future performance.
 We may not be successful in executing our growth strategy, and even if we achieve our strategic plan, we may not be able to sustain profitability.
 In future periods, our revenue could decline or grow more slowly than we expect.
 We may also incur significant losses in the future for a number of reasons, including as a result of the materialization of the following risks and the other risks described in this annual report, and we may encounter unforeseen difficulties, complications, delays and other unknown factors:

-- we may be unsuccessful in predicting and capturing industry trends and consumer preferences; - we may be unable to introduce new products that appeal to consumers; - we may be unsuccessful in protecting or enhancing the recognition and reputation of our brands; - we may be unsuccessful in competing for market share with our existing or new competitors; - the ability of our third-party suppliers, manufacturers and logistics providers to produce and deliver our products in a timely way and in accordance with ever changing customer expectations could be disrupted; - we may fail to adjust our sales and marketing strategies fast enough to stay current with consumers' behavioral changes in using internet and mobile devices; - we may not be able to maintain and improve our customer experience; - we may experience service interruptions, data corruption, cyber-based attacks or network security breaches which may result in the disruption of our operating systems or the loss of confidential information of our consumers; - we may be unable to retain key members of our senior management team or attract and retain other qualified personnel;
+- we may be unsuccessful in predicting and capturing industry trends and consumer preferences; - we may be unable to introduce new products that appeal to consumers; - we may be unsuccessful in protecting or enhancing the recognition and reputation of our brands; - we may be unsuccessful in competing for market share with our existing or new competitors; - the ability of our third-party suppliers, manufacturers and logistics providers to produce and deliver our products in a timely way and in accordance with ever changing customer expectations could be disrupted; - we may fail to adjust our sales and marketing strategies fast enough to stay current with consumers' behavioral changes in using internet and mobile devices; - we may not be able to maintain and improve our customer experience; - we may experience service interruptions, data corruption, cyber-based attacks or network security breaches which may result in the disruption of our operating systems or the loss of confidential information of our consumers; - we may be unable to retain key members of our senior management team or attract and retain other qualified personnel; - we may fail to successfully implement our new business initiatives, especially expansion into new offerings or new business lines in which we have limited or no prior experience, including sustaining continued expansion of Perfect Diary, Little Ondine, Abby's Choice, Galénic, the mainland China business of DR.WU, Eve Lom, Pink Bear and EANTIM as well as any new brand we may launch or acquire in the future:

-- we may fail to successfully implement our new business initiatives, especially expansion into new offerings or new business lines in which we have limited or no prior experience, including sustaining continued expansion of Perfect Diary, Little Ondine, Abby's Choice, Galénic, the mainland China business of DR.WU, Eve Lom, Pink Bear and EANTIM as well as any new brand we may launch or acquire in the future; - · we may fail to successfully expand our offline experience store network; and - we may be affected by international trade tension and any adverse economic conditions in China or internationally.
+- we may fail to successfully maintain our offline experience store network; and - we may be affected by international trade tension and any adverse economic conditions in China or internationally.

 We cannot be sure that we will be successful in addressing these and other risks and challenges we may face in the future.
 Any of these occurrences could have a material and adverse impact on our business, results of operations and financial condition.
-Our customer base may not continue to grow or may decline as a result of such risks.
+Our customer base may decline as a result of such risks.
 Any of these risks could cause our net sales growth to decline and may adversely affect our margins and profitability.
 Failure to continue our net sales growth or improve margins could have a material adverse effect on our business, financial condition, and results of operations.
 You should not rely on our historical rate of net sales growth as an indication of our future performance.